Wallkill Valley Regional High School: History

+In 2024, the district began a regionalization process with its constituent municipalities to consider the formation of a common K–12 district.

 Course offerings

 Wallkill's program of studies features a wide range of courses taught on five levels of instruction.
 The levels are honors or advanced placement, academic, general, basic, and resource center.
 Areas of instruction include Art, Business, English, Foreign Language, Home Economics, Industrial Arts, Mathematics, Music, Computer Science, Physical Education, Science, and Social Studies.
 Advanced Placement (AP) courses are offered in AP English Language and Composition, AP English Literature and Composition, AP United States History, AP Biology, AP Chemistry, AP Art History, AP Computer Science, and AP Calculus.
 Students may also elect to take AP Tests even if the class is not offered.
 Several courses are available for college credit; they are based on the curriculum at Sussex County Community College.

 Awards, recognition and rankings

 The school was the 184th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 125th in the state of 328 schools in 2012, after being ranked 195th in 2010 out of 322 schools listed.
 The magazine ranked the school 189th in 2008 out of 316 schools.
 The school was ranked 190th in the magazine's September 2006 issue, which surveyed 316 schools across the state.